Only 100kms from Kununurra, Wyndham is the perfect place to take a day trip. Visit this historic port town, driving along scenic 2- and 4-WD routes.

 When in Wyndham, another great short drive is along the King River Road.
 Head out along the causeway over the tidal flats on the edge of the town, see the Moochalabra Dam, visit rock art sites, fish the King River for barramundi and plan a visit to Digger’s Rest, which specialises in horse treks and small group touring in this remote but beautiful part of the Kimberley.

 Parry Creek Road

 Rather than heading back the way you came, an alternate route from Wyndham to Kununurra is along the unsealed Parry Creek Road.
-The turnoff is only about 10 kms and it follows the Ord River back to Kununurra.
+The turnoff is only about 15 km from Wyndham and it follows the Ord River back to Kununurra.

 The Great Northern Highway is a sealed highway and suitable for all vehicles.

 The Parry Creek Road is unsealed and suitable for four-wheel-drive vehicles.